sergedomk/fiql_parser/README.md

 The above query string is looking for all records with `last_name` starting with "foo" OR `age` less than 55 AND greater than 5.
 The paranthesis in the query work the same as they do in any logical expression.

+This code includes a modification to the rule defined for `comparison` to deal with an inconsistency.
+The change fixes an issue where the string "==" was NOT a valid `comparison` and thus made most of the examples in the FIQL draft incorrect.

+The `comparison` rule in this code is ( ( "=" \*ALPHA ) / fiql-delim ) "=".
+This
+rule allows for a string with no ALPHA characters.

 To Install
 ----------